Alex-Zeo/Buster/README.md

-# Buster
+# Buster Agent

-Buster is a Discord bot that collects user messages and referenced content to build and submit sanction violation reports to the Office of Foreign Assets Control (OFAC).
+Buster is a Discord agent that collects user messages and referenced content to build and submit sanction violation reports to the Office of Foreign Assets Control (OFAC).
 This repository contains a lightweight prototype of that service along with documentation outlining the intended architecture.